-A passenger shall not be permitted to occupy the rear door well of any bus vehicle that is equipped with a rear door-well. - Section 5[6].
+Section 5[6].
 Out-of-service Criteria [and Sticker].

-- (1) The basic safety criteria to be followed by the Kentucky State Police or other individual certified through KSP to complete commercial vehicle inspections [Transportation Cabinet] in determining if a commercial motor vehicle driver is declared unqualified or if a commercial motor vehicle is [shall be declared unqualified or] placed out-of-service shall be the ["]North American Uniform Out-of-service Criteria["] issued by the Commercial Vehicle Safety Alliance. - (2)(a) If a commercial motor vehicle is being operated in interstate or intrastate commerce with improper or invalid registration, without registration, [of] in violation of any safety regulation or requirement, or with a current federal Out-Of-Service Order issued by the Federal Motor Carrier Safety Administration, a trooper from the Kentucky State Police or other

-- 1 individual certified through the KSP to complete commercial vehicle inspections may place the - 2 vehicle out-of-service until the defect or condition is corrected [an officer or inspector of the - 3 Division of Motor Vehicle Enforcement shall be authorized to affix to the vehicle a notice - 4 indicating the nature of the violation and requiring its correction before the commercial motor - 5 vehicle is further operated]. - 6 (b) Refusal of the vehicle operator to grant permission for a law enforcement officer or - 7 inspector to conduct a safety inspection of the vehicle shall be cause for the officer or inspector - 8 to hold the vehicle in place or move the vehicle to a safe location, as established by C.F.R.
-396.7, - 9 [place the vehicle out-of-service] until the permission is granted. - 10 (c) Operation of a vehicle in violation of the out-of-service notice affixed to it shall - 11 constitute a separate violation of this administrative regulation. - 12 (3)(a) If a commercial motor vehicle driver is [determined to be] unqualified to drive and - is placed out-of-service but the commercial motor vehicle is not placed out-of-service, the motor - carrier may provide a different driver for the commercial motor vehicle. - 15 (b) The commercial motor vehicle driver placed out-of-service shall not again operate a - 16 commercial motor vehicle until [he is] once again qualified. - (c) Refusal of the commercial motor vehicle driver to grant permission for a law - 18 enforcement officer or inspector to conduct a safety inspection regarding the actual driver - 19 [himself] shall be cause for suspension of the certificate or permit of the motor carrier as - 20 established by KRS 281.755 [the officer to place the driver out-of-service until the permission is - 21 granted]. - 22 (d) Operating a commercial motor vehicle in violation of an out-of-service order shall - 23 constitute a separate violation of this administrative regulation.
+- (1) The basic safety criteria to be followed by the Kentucky State Police or other individual certified through KSP to complete commercial vehicle inspections [Transportation Cabinet] in determining if a commercial motor vehicle driver is declared unqualified or if a commercial motor vehicle is [shall be declared unqualified or] placed out-of-service shall be the ["]North American Uniform Out-of-service Criteria["] issued by the Commercial Vehicle Safety Alliance. - (2)(a) If a commercial motor vehicle is being operated in interstate or intrastate commerce with improper or invalid registration, without registration, [er] in violation of any safety regulation or requirement, or with a current federal Out-Of-Service Order issued by the Federal Motor Carrier Safety Administration, a North American Standard (NAS) certified inspector authorized by the Kentucky State Police may place the vehicle out-of-service until the defect or condition is corrected [an officer or inspector of the Division of Motor Vehicle Enforcement shall be authorized to affix to the vehicle a notice indicating the nature of the violation and requiring its correction before the commercial motor vehicle is further operated]. - (b) Refusal of the vehicle operator to grant permission for a law enforcement officer or inspector to conduct a safety inspection of the vehicle shall be cause for the officer or inspector to hold the vehicle in place or move the vehicle to a safe location, as established by 49 C.F.R.
+396.7, [place the vehicle out-of-service] until the permission is granted. - (c) Operation of a vehicle in violation of the out-of-service notice affixed to it shall constitute a separate violation of this administrative regulation. - (3)(a) If a commercial motor vehicle driver is [determined to be] unqualified to drive and is placed out-of-service but the commercial motor vehicle is not placed out-of-service, the motor carrier may provide a different driver for the commercial motor vehicle. - (b) The commercial motor vehicle driver placed out-of-service shall not again operate a commercial motor vehicle until [he is] once again qualified. - (c) Refusal of the commercial motor vehicle driver to grant permission for a law enforcement officer or inspector to conduct a safety inspection regarding the actual driver [himself] shall be cause for suspension of the certificate or permit of the motor carrier as established by KRS 281.755 [the officer to place the driver out of service until the permission is granted]. - (d) Operating a commercial motor vehicle in violation of an out-of-service order shall constitute a separate violation of this administrative regulation.